 Before May 17, 2022, the ProFrac Predecessor entities were organized as limited liability companies or a limited partnership and were treated as either a disregarded entity or a partnership for U.S. federal income tax purposes, whereby the ordinary business income or loss and certain deductions were passed-through and reported on the members' income tax returns.
 As such, we were not required to account for U.S. federal income taxes in our consolidated financial statements.
 Certain state income-based taxes are imposed on the Company which are reflected as income tax expense or benefit in historical periods.
 In connection with the IPO in May 2022, the Company reorganized and ProFrac LLC became partially owned by ProFrac Corp., a C-Corporation.
 ProFrac Corp. is a taxable entity and is required to account for income taxes under the asset and liability method for periods subsequent to May 17, 2022.

 The following table summarizes the components of income tax expense (benefit):

-Year Ended December 31, 2022

-Current income taxes:

-Federal \$ 1.7
+S 1.7 3.7

-State 3.7
+\$ 3.7

-Total current 5.4
+5.4

-Deferred income taxes:

-Federal 3.6
+3.6

-State 0.1
+0.1

-Total deferred 3.7
+3.7

-Income tax expense \$ 9.1
+\$ 9.1

+\$